School of Electronics and Computer Science, University of Southampton: Fire and reconstruction

 Photograph showing the fire damage done to the Mountbatten Building in 2005.

 In 2005, a large fire destroyed part of the Mountbatten Building, holding optical fibre research laboratories (the world-renowned Optoelectronics Research Centre, ORC) and the microchip fabrication laboratories.
-It is estimated that the costs for rebuilding the centre and replacing the equipment will be around £50 million, making this what is believed to be the world's most destructive university fire.
+It is estimated that the costs for rebuilding the centre and replacing the equipment will be around £50 billion, making this what is believed to be the world's most destructive university fire.
 The fire that consumed the Mountbatten Building on 30 October 2005 had devastating consequences not just for research in the School of Electronics and Computer Science but for many other partners and collaborators in the UK and around the world whose work was destroyed along with the Building.

 Photograph showing construction of the new Mountbatten Building in 2007.

 The replacement facility was constructed on the site of the previous Mountbatten, and was completed in October 2008.
 The modern design by Jestico + Whiles includes glass curtain walls, decorated by a mathematical fractal pattern, which allows those outside to view the research taking place in the clean rooms.
 The chiral fractal design was chosen as it had been used by Southampton researchers working with optics and nanotechnology.